AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/github.md

 ## Generate a GitHub token

-Create a personal access toke in GitHub developer settings.
+Create a classic personal access token in GitHub developer settings.
 You must be a member of a group with write-access to the GitHub repository, so that you can _push_ to the repository.
 Include the following scopes when creating your token:

 - `admin:repo_hook`—Create web hooks
 - `repo`—Integrate with your repository